Lee-Yang formalism for phase transitions of interacting fermions using tensor networks: Tensor-network calculations

 We use matrix product states as an ansatz for the ground state of the system, and the optimization is done using the density matrix renormalization group (DMRG).
 For all calculations, we impose periodic boundary conditions.
 For $\delta = 0$, we use a maximum bond dimension of $\chi_m = 1000$, while for $V_2 = 0$, a maximum bond dimension of $\chi_m = 100$ is sufficient.
 We check that the calculations are well converged, but encountered convergence issues in region of large $V_2$ at one-third filling, which prevented us from extending our analysis towards higher values of $V_2$.
 To ensure that we find all ground states, we first run the DMRG algorithm to find one ground state and then run it again until we do not find another orthogonal state within a small energy window.
 In this way, we ensure that we find all ground states.

-To evaluate the moment generating function, we use that the matrix product operator for $\exp(s \hat O_q)$ has just bond dimension 1, and it is therefore straightforward to evaluate.
+To evaluate the moment-generating function, we use that the matrix product operator for $\exp(s \hat O_q)$ has just bond dimension 1, and it is therefore straightforward to evaluate.
 Its local tensor is simply given by

 where $\hat O_q = \sum_j \coef_j \hat n_j$, $s_j$ and $s_j'$ are the local physical indices, and $a_l$ and $a_r$ are the left and right bond indices.
 This allows us to map out the moment generating function in the complex plane and compare the results with the zeros extracted from the cumulants.